ibagrak/algae/README.md

 Algae is designed to get you up to speed and running on Google App Engine in less than 3 minutes and 42 seconds.
 Guaranteed.

-It comes chock-full of goodies you always wanted but never could get (until now):
+It comes chock-full of goodies you always wanted but couldn't get by default and in one neat package:

 * [HTML5 Boilerplate](http://html5boilerplate.com)
 * [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html)
 * [Less Stylesheets](http://lesscss.org/) + [Font Awesome](http://fortawesome.github.com/Font-Awesome/)
-* User management, including code for:
+* User account framework, including code for:
     * Twitter authentication
     * Facebook authentication
     * Email authentication
-    * Others (untested)
+    * Others (Work in progress)
-* Simple API & RESTful API code, including
+* Plain and RESTful style API bootstrap code, including
-	* Auto-generate HTML forms from GAE models
+	* Auto-generation of HTML forms from GAE data models
-	* AJAX updates to GAE models
+	* Seamless entity CRUD via AJAX
 * jQuery form validation
 * Basic testing infrastructure (WIP)
 * and more..